 Buying a house is probably one of the most important decisions you make in your life.
-Here are top 5 things to look for when buying a house.
+What should you be looking for when you buy a house?
+Here are the Top 5 things to look for when buying a house.

 Location, Location, Location

-You’ve probably heard this before but location is the most important factor to take into account when buying a house.
+You’ve probably heard this before but the location of the house is the most important factor when buying a house.
+Remember the location of the house is permanent.
 You can always renovate or tear down the house but you can’t change the location.
-Is the house on a busy street?
-Cul-de-sacs are more desirable.
-Is the house overlooking the railroad tracks or highway?
-You should try to avoid being adjacent to railroad tracks or highways, this will affect your resale value.

 Layout of the House

 Unless you are planning to tear down the house and rebuild from scratch, the layout of the house is important.
 Does the layout make sense or is it confusing?
 Are there enough bathrooms to the number of bedrooms?
 It is expensive to change the layout of a house.
-Making cosmetic changes such as updating an existing room or bathroom is cheaper than changing the layout and adding a completely new bathroom or rooms.
+Making cosmetic changes such as updating an existing room or bathroom is cheaper than changing the layout and adding brand new bathrooms or rooms.